 Today students ages 10-18 work together with ASI staff through our youth mentoring and high school internship programs to monitor almost 200 nest boxes on Creamer’s Refuge and the University of Alaska, Fairbanks campus.
 The chronology and success of each nest is monitored and adult birds are captured and banded to look at longevity and site fidelity.
 Nestlings are also banded.
 Over time, these data will help us learn more about the adaptability and conservation of songbirds in the far north.

-In 2016 we will be working with partners around the state to form the Alaska Swallow Monitoring Network!
+In 2016 we began a partnership with communities around the state to form the Alaska Swallow Monitoring Network.

 This exciting effort involves students, teachers, and scientists from Alaska communities including: King Salmon, Anchorage, Fairbanks, Naknek, McCarthy, Ruby, Juneau, Bethel, and Ester.
 Together we are investigating phenology and breeding success of Tree Swallows in the far north, while educating participating community members about songbird conservation in a changing climate.
 Follow the link for more information.